Secchu/QABootcamp/AWSDemos/ContactsApiGW/dynamodb/ReadMe.txt

 You will also need to publish the code function by function.
 Use the AWSToolkit.
 You will need to create an IAM role with the following permissions
 1. LambdaExecutionRole
-2. Also permissions to access the Lambda table.
+2. Also you need to add permissions to access the Lambda table.
+You need to add a policy.
+3. I am also assuming you have a CLI user setup with sufficient rights or you won't be able to publish the code.

 You will need to specify this role for each published function.
 You can use the specify the LambdaExecutionRole when publishing and uploading the code to AWS.
 However you will need to edit this role and add policies to enable permissions to access the dynamodb table.